jesseduffield/jesseduffield.github.io/_posts/2021-6-20-Fragmentation.md

 ## Will it ever end?

 Despite the incentives created by the dark feedback loop, I predict that things will settle down eventually.
 Many languages are converging on what's considered good practice, for example, removing implicit nullability, the so-called _Billion Dollar Mistake_.
 Graydon Hoare, author of Rust, disagrees, saying we have a [long way to go](https://graydon2.dreamwidth.org/253769.html).
 There are some interesting languages still maturing, like [Gleam](https://gleam.run/) for example, but on the whole, I don't think we're going to see another heavy hitter like Rust coming along in quite some time.
-But if it does, you'll probably catch me blogging about it ;)
+But if it does, you'll probably catch me blogging about it!

 ---